-May 12, 2025
+June 27, 2025

 Privacore PCAAM Alternative Growth Fund (the "Fund") is a Delaware statutory trust that is registered under the Investment Company Act of 1940, as amended (the "Investment Company Act"), as a non-diversified, closed-end management investment company.
 The Fund operates under an Agreement and Declaration of Trust dated April 23, 2024 (the "Declaration of Trust").
 Privacore Capital Advisors, LLC serves as the investment adviser (the "Adviser") of the Fund.
 Partners Capital Investment Group, LLP serves as the sub-adviser (the "Sub-Adviser") to the Fund (the Sub-Adviser, together with the Adviser, the "Advisers").
 Each of the Adviser and the Sub-Adviser is registered as an investment adviser with the Securities and Exchange Commission (the "SEC") under the Investment Advisers Act of 1940, as amended ("Advisers Act").
-The Fund intends to qualify and elect to be treated as a regulated investment company ("RIC") under the Internal Revenue Code of 1986, as amended (the "Code").
-The SEC has not approved or disapproved these securities or passed upon the adequacy of this prospectus.
-Any representation to the contrary is a criminal offense.
+The Fund has elected and intends to continue to qualify to be treated as a regulated investment company ("RIC") under the Internal Revenue Code of 1986, as amended (the "Code").

-Class S Shares Class D Shares Class I Shares Total Current Net Asset Current Net Asset Current Net Asset 450,000,000 Public Offering Price Value Value Value \$150,000,000 Sales Load (1) 3.50% 1.50% None \$150,000,000 Current Net Asset Value, less Current Net Asset Value, less Proceeds to the Fund (Before Expenses) (2) applicable Sales Charge applicable Sales Charge Current Net Asset Value Up to \$150,000,000
+Class S Shares Class D Shares Class I Shares Total Public Offering Price Current Net Asset Value Current Net Asset Value Current Net Asset Value \$150,000,000 Sales Load (1) Current Net 1.50% Current Net None Proceeds to the Fund (Before Expenses) (2) Asset Value, less applicable Sales Charge Asset Value, less applicable Sales Charge Current Net Asset Value Up to \$150,000,000

-(1) Class D Shares and Class S Shares have a minimum investment requirement of \$25,0000 and Class I Shares have a minimum investment requirement of \$1 million.
+- (1) Class D Shares and Class S Shares have a minimum investment requirement of \$10,000 and Class I Shares have a minimum investment requirement of \$1 million.
 Class D Shares and Class S Shares are subject to sales charges as described above.
-The table assumes the maximum sales load is charged.

-(2) Assumes all shares currently registered are sold in the continuous offering and the maximum sales load is charged.
+The table assumes the maximum sales load is charged. - (2) Assumes all shares currently registered are sold in the continuous offering and the maximum sales load is charged.
 Shares will be offered in a continuous offering at the respective Share's then current net asset value, as described herein.
 The Fund will also bear certain ongoing offering costs associated with the Fund's continuous offering of Shares.